OurDevGit/FRET_GT-RN-/README.md

 * `react-native run-android --variant=release` to test the build
 * `open android/app/build/outputs/apk/` to find the release apk

+Version is set via `package.json` with [this technique](https://medium.com/@andr3wjack/versioning-react-native-apps-407469707661)

 # Flexbox

 [React Native uses Flexbox for layout](https://facebook.github.io/react-native/docs/flexbox.html).
 There is one caveat: